MS-Cloud-Experts/Plur-e-Docs/Documentations/Sales-Module-Documentation/Plur%2De-Sales-Manual.md

 - Open Plur-e Mobile
 - Navigate to "Sales credit memo" section
-- Click "Create credit memo"
+- Click "Create credit memo", the system will open a new tab where you can configure the new sales credit memo.
 - Have original sales Invoice reference ready

 **Customer Selection**